 In Louisville, the average for 1 hour was $415, the max booking was $1,000, and the minimum booking was $125.

 In Indianapolis, through Gigmasters, the lowest fee for a magician was $140.
 The highest fee in Indianapolis, in 2017, was $400.
 My most recent booking through Gigmasters was $1,000, so I take that $400 number with a grain of salt.
 Reportedly, more than ten shows were booked at that fee ($400) through Gigmasters.

-I was puzzled when I learned that the highest rate booking in Chicago was $1,000 and in Indianapolis it was $400.
+I was puzzled when I learned that the highest-rate booking in Chicago was $1,000 yet in Indianapolis, it was $400.
 I personally booked multiple shows, each for $1,000+, in 2017.
 But most of those were through Thumbtack, one or two were from direct contact, and none were from Gigmasters.
-Most of them were in Indianapolis.
+Most of the events were in Indianapolis.